 Voting at the Library

-Select libraries will serve as vote centers for the March 5, 2024 Primary Election and 46 libraries will have Vote by Mail Ballot Drop Boxes available.
+Select libraries will serve as vote centers for the November 4, 2025 Statewide Special Election and 48 libraries will have Vote by Mail Ballot Drop Boxes available.
 Vote Centers provide modern features to make voting safe, easy, and convenient.

-We also have 48 Vote by Mail Ballot Drop Box locations – no need to wait, simply drop off your vote ballot now through March 5 at 8 pm.
+We also have 48 Vote by Mail Ballot Drop Box locations – no need to wait, simply drop off your vote ballot.

 - A C Bilbrew Library